List of Greek deities

-In addition to a god's name and cult, their character was determined by their mythology (the collection of stories told about them), and their iconography (how they were depicted in ancient Greek art).
-A deity's mythology told of their deeds (which played a role in establishing their functions) and genealogically linked them to gods with similar functions.
+In addition to a god's name and cult, their character was determined by their mythology (the collection of stories told about them) and their iconography (how they were depicted in ancient Greek art).
+A deity's mythology told of their deeds, which played a role in establishing their functions, and genealogically linked them to gods with similar functions.
 The most important works of mythology were the Homeric epics, including the Iliad (c.750-700 BC), an account of a period of the Trojan War, and Hesiod's Theogony (c.
-700 BC), which presents a genealogy of the pantheon.
+700 BC), which presented a genealogy of the pantheon.
 Myths known throughout Greece had different regional versions, which sometimes presented a distinct view of a god according to local concerns.
 Some myths attempted to explain the origins of certain cult practices, and some may have arisen from rituals.
-Artistic representations allow us to understand how deities were depicted over time, and works such as vase paintings can sometimes substantially predate literary sources.
-Art contributed to how the Greeks conceived of the gods, and depictions would often assign them certain symbols, such as the thunderbolt of Zeus or the trident of Poseidon.
+Artistic representations allow us to understand how deities were depicted over time, and works such as vase paintings sometimes substantially predate literary sources.
+Art contributed to how the Greeks conceived of the gods, and depictions would often assign deities certain symbols, such as the thunderbolt of Zeus or the trident of Poseidon.

-The principal figures of the pantheon were the twelve Olympians, thought to live on Mount Olympus, and to be connected as part of a family.
+The principal figures of the pantheon were the twelve Olympians, thought to live on Mount Olympus and to be connected as part of a family.
 Zeus was considered the chief god of the pantheon, though Athena and Apollo were honoured in a greater number of sanctuaries in major cities, and Dionysus is the deity who has received the most attention in modern scholarship.
 Beyond the central divinities of the pantheon, the Greek gods were numerous.
-Some parts of the natural world, such as the earth, sea, or sun, were held as divine throughout Greece, and other natural deities, such as the various nymphs and river gods, were primarily of local significance.
+Some parts of the natural world, such as the earth, sea, or Sun, were held as divine throughout Greece, while other natural deities, such as the various nymphs and river gods, were primarily of local significance.
 Personifications of abstract concepts appeared frequently in Greek art and poetry, though many were also venerated in cult, some as early as the 6th century BC.
 Groups or societies of deities could be purely mythological in importance, such as the Titans, or they could be the subject of substantial worship, such as the Muses or Charites.